Skip to content

 17:00

-If rain softens, do a short river walk for skyline atmosphere.
-If not, go early for a calm dinner.
+If the rain softens, take a short river walk for skyline atmosphere as the lights come on.
+If it does not, go early for a calm dinner and let the evening stay unhurried — either way the day ends well.

 Couples upgrade